morgan-heisler/DeckBench/Task2_Multiturn_Editing_Evaluation.md

 ## What This Evaluation Does

 The evaluation compares:
-- **Edited slide decks** (PDF format)
+- **Multi-turn edited slide decks** (PDF format)
 - **Reference research slide decks** (PDF format)
 - **Reference research papers** (PDF format)

-It computes generation metrics by extracting and comparing content between slides and papers.
+It computes multiturn editing metrics by extracting and comparing content between slides and papers.
 > ⚠️ PowerPoint files (`.pptx`) are **not supported**.
 Slides must be exported to PDF before running evaluation.

 ## Input Preparation

-### 1. Generated Slides
+### 1. Multi-Turn Edited Slides

 - Format: **PDF**
 - One slide deck per paper